Background Image for Hero:

 - You must obtain your personal WVU log-in credentials for the dual credit courses that you are teaching within your high school in order to log into the system to get started.

-Students: If you don’t know your WVU ID, you can look it up by going to https://login.wvu.edu/self-service Select the "Self Service Tools" tab, then click on "Forgot your WVU ID."
+To Locate Your WVU ID #: Select the "Self Service Tools" tab, then click on "Forgot your WVU ID."

 2019 ALEKS Math Placement Test: Click here for more information. https://www.access.wvu.edu/courses/aleks